-Almost one third of the searches performed on Google every day are voice searches, through personal assistant devices such as Siri, Cortana, Alexa and Google Now.
-Since experts are estimating that by 2020 half of all searches will be voice-based, it seems worthwhile to adapt ones SEO strategy accordingly.
+Almost one-third of the searches performed on Google every day are voice searches, through personal assistant devices such as Siri, Cortana, Alexa and Google Now.
+Since experts are estimating that by 2020 half of all searches will be voice-based, it seems worthwhile to adapt one’s SEO strategy accordingly.

 Voice search is typically mobile and often locally focused so your keyword strategy must be more conversational in nature and mimic how real people talk and ask questions verbally.
 Think about the types of questions you get when customers call you on the phone to ask questions about your business.

 Visual search basically entails searching for content by using an image, with the search engine identifying objects on the image and listing similar items.
-While visual search is still developing to its full potential, major companies are already investing in growing this technology.
+While the visual search is still developing to its full potential, major companies are already investing in growing this technology.

 Images should be optimised for web and swift page load.
 Assigning clear and concise captions, titles, and alternative text will enable your images to be better indexed, and consequently returned in queries.
 Also consider submitting image sitemaps to Google.

 The most popular visual search technologies are Google Lens and Pinterest Lens, but Amazon, Bing and a growing list of major retailers are all investing heavily in this area.
 You’ll want to make sure your social media presence is conducive to visual search.
-Having a presence on Pinterest in particular is important here.
+Having a presence on Pinterest, in particular, is important here.

 Adding AI to your marketing team:

-Artificial Intelligence is a fast growing technology and a novel way to enhance online marketing.
-AI powered chatbots can help improve customer service for companies, without blowing the marketing budget.
+Artificial Intelligence is a fast-growing technology and a novel way to enhance online marketing.
+AI-powered chatbots can help improve customer service for companies, without blowing the marketing budget.
 Chatbots have the advantage of being quicker (than their human counterparts) at finding data related answers and processing requests.
 They even give humorous replies and show distinct personality traits.
 Chatbots are likely to become more widely used and “normal” for customers in the next year.

-Chatbots shouldn’t replace meaningful interactions, but they do provide a way for you to engage your customers, as well as provide information and suggestions about your core products and services.
+Chatbots shouldn’t replace meaningful interactions, but they do provide a way for you to engage your customers.
+As well as provide information and suggestions about your core products and services.
 Developing a standard “question, reply, question, reply” chatbot with the most common customer questions to free-up valuable employee time.